JaniHarkonen/DumpEm/README.md

 hook must be created that allows repositories to have their own versions of "Scripts.js" and "Assets.js" files.
 In the worst case scenario, this is not possible and the files will have to be appended manually in the DumpEm application folder.

+## Tuesday 13.7.2021
+Repository selection is now done.
+Only repository validity check and file sorting are needed, however, these can be postponed for later.
+The startup repository containing the repository selection window should be created.
+This requires some changes to the logic of loading external assets, namely scripts and effects (graphics, sounds etc.).